What are Infrared and Red Light Therapies?

 How much does each infrared light therapy session cost?

-- Always consult your doctor first before starting any infrared light therapy, especially if you are pregnant, taking drugs that increase light sensitivity, or if you have a chronic health condition.
+- Always consult your doctor first before starting any infrared or red light therapy, especially if you are pregnant, taking drugs that increase light sensitivity, or if you have a chronic health condition.

 - Seek a physician’s advice before using any infrared light devices on infants or young children.